 In this situation, it is important to have an experienced personal injury attorney on your side.
 They can help negotiate damages to a reasonable amount between you and the other driver.
 However, hiring legal counsel when you are already faced with a lawsuit.
-If you are in a serious car accident, it is always advisable to seek legal advice as soon as possible; if you have an experienced personal injury attorney on your side from the beginning, they can help guide you through the insurance and legal process more easily than you would be able to navigate it on your own.
+If you are in a serious car accident, it is always advisable to seek legal advice as soon as possible; if you have a top personal injury lawyer on your side from the beginning, they can help guide you through the insurance and legal process more easily than you would be able to navigate it on your own.

 What Happens If I’m At Fault In A Car Accident?
 Call Gordon & Gordon!

 If you or a loved one is currently involved in the fallout of an accident, and you’re wondering “what happens if I’m at fault in a car accident?” contact Gordon & Gordon.
-Our personal injury attorneys have been helping the people of Shreveport-Bossier for decades, and we can help you too.
+Our Louisiana personal injury lawyers have been helping the people of Shreveport-Bossier for decades, and we can help you too.